pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 Version Control based versioning|✅ | Hatch offers `hatch_vcs` which is a plugin that uses setuptools_scm to support versioning using git tags.
 The workflow with `hatch_vcs` is the same as that with `setuptools_scm`.
 Version bumping| ✅ | Hatch supports you bumping the version of your package using standard semantic version terms patch; minor; major
 Follows current packaging standards|✅|Hatch supports current packaging standards for adding metadata to the **pyproject.toml** file.
 Install your package in editable mode|✅| Hatch will install your package into any of its environments by default in editable mode.
-You can install your package in editable mode manually using `pip install -e .` Hatch mentions [editable installs](https://hatch.pypa.io/latest/config/build/#dev-mode) but refers to pip in its documentation.
+You can install your package in editable mode manually using `python -m pip install -e .` Hatch mentions [editable installs](https://hatch.pypa.io/latest/config/build/#dev-mode) but refers to pip in its documentation.
 Build your sdist and wheel distributions|✅| Hatch will build the sdist and wheel distributions ✨Matrix environment creation to support testing across Python versions✨|✅| The matrix environment creation is a feature that is unique to Hatch in the packaging ecosystem.
 This feature is useful if you wish to test your package locally across Python versions (instead of using a tool such as tox).
 ✨[Nox / MAKEFILE like functionality](https://hatch.pypa.io/latest/environment/#selection)✨| ✅| This feature is also unique to Hatch.
 This functionality allows you to create workflows in the **pyproject.toml** configuration to do things like serve docs locally and clean your package build directory.
 This means you may have one less tool in your build workflow.